Joscolgan/stigmatomma_pallipes_genome/README.md

 `pip install --user NanoPlot`
 Within a bash script, the path to the executable can be provided (e.g., ~/.local/bin/NanoPlot).
 Within the present repository, the script _run_NanoPlot.sh_ runs NanoPlot, taking the argument of input from the command line.
-Here, the command takes the input, which is a compressed or uncompressed FASTQ file of either the raw or filtered FASTQ data.  \n
+Here, the command takes the input, which is a compressed or uncompressed FASTQ file of either the raw or filtered FASTQ data.
 The script can be submitted on MOGON using the following command:
 `sbatch run_nanoplot.sh <path_to_fastq_data>`